department-of-veterans-affairs/vagov-content/pages/education/gi-bill/post-9-11/montgomery-gi-bill.md

 [Learn more about the military tuition assistance (TA) program](/education/about-gi-bill-benefits/how-to-use-benefits/tuition-assistance-top-up/)

-[Learn more about the Post-9/11 GI Bill](/education/about-gi-bill-benefits/post-9-11/) On this page, you’ll learn the monthly payment rates for the Montgomery GI Bill Active Duty (Chapter 30), **effective August 2018**.
+[Learn more about the Post-9/11 GI Bill](/education/about-gi-bill-benefits/post-9-11/) On this page, you’ll learn the monthly payment rates for the MGIB-AD, **effective August 2018**.

 ## Will I get the full benefit amount?